etiosaomeike/ECE346_OsaAnna/ROS_Core/src/Labs/Lab3/readme.md

-# Lab 3: MDP and QMDP
+# Lab 3: MDP and POMDP